 - Develops theme-based units

-- Attends and actively participates in all staff, management, clinical management, classroom coordinator meetings and other meetings or trainings as required
+- Attends and actively participates in all staff, management, clinical management, and classroom coordinator meetings, and other meetings or workshops as required

 - Accompanies and sometimes drives student(s) on trips in the community

 - Independently manages specific classroom or school-wide projects

 - Conducts daily bus duty responsibilities as assigned

 - Contributes to the Birchtree community by actively participating in and contributing to working committees (at least one at any given time) and by performing work assignments that support Birchtree as a whole, including after-hours events

 Candidates must have Special Education certification or an Educational Intern License or Statement of Eligibility issued by the New Hampshire Department of Education.
 They must also have the ability to work effectively on a team; experience in teaching individuals with autism; basic computer literacy; excellent communication skills (written and spoken); and comprehensive fluency with varied and appropriate reading and/or math curricular resources.

 To perform essential functions of the job, one must be physically capable of standing, stretching, bending, walking, running, and lifting/transporting a minimum of 60 lbs.
 Must be capable of moving and thinking quickly under stressful situations and able to function in a fast-paced environment.